 Key counterparts from the Russian Federation – the Council of the Eurasian Women’s Forum under the Federation Council of the Federal Assembly, the Ministry of Foreign Affairs and the Ministry of Industry and Trade have been greatly contributing to the success of all project endeavors.
 Numerous initiatives have been also supported and mainstreamed by UNIDO Goodwill Ambassador Veronika Peshkova, thereby increasing the outreach to the public and the private sector.

-In 2019, UNIDO kicked off the development of an e-learning training course – as a capacity-building component of the project – aiming to upgrade the business management skills of women entrepreneurs when it comes to widespread digitalization and development of innovative approaches, allowing for increased efficiency and productivity of business activity.
-The training course, provisionally titled “Digital Business Innovations for Women Entrepreneurs and Managers”, is expected to be finalized and piloted by the end of 2020.
-It will be accessible free-of-charge in English and Russian through the UNIDO e-learning platform.
+In 2019, UNIDO kicked off the development of an online training course – as a capacity-building component of the project – aiming to upgrade the business management skills of women entrepreneurs and managers when it comes to widespread digitalization and emerging innovative tools, allowing for increased efficiency and productivity of business activities.
+The training course titled “Digital Business Innovations for Women Entrepreneurs and Managers” is expected to be finalized and piloted towards the end of spring 2021.
+It will be accessible free of charge in English and Russian through the UNIDO e-learning platform.